Step 1: Prospect for Ideal Clients

 Experience You Can Trust, Support You Can Count On

-Dedicated Defined Benefit Services (Dedicated DB), a national third-party administrator, specializes in the design, marketing, and administration of Defined Benefit and Cash Balance plans for businesses with 1-10 employees.
-We have opened and administered over 3500 plans for 1-10 person firms.
+Dedicated Defined Benefit Services (Dedicated DB), an Ascensus company, specializes in the design, marketing, and administration of Defined Benefit and Cash Balance plans for businesses with 1-10 employees.
+We have opened and administered over 4500 plans for 1-10 person firms.

 Dedicated DB’s depth of experience and high quality support is especially important.
 We’re on top of critical regulatory changes and master the nuances of these plans.
 Our Defined Benefit prototype plan is approved by the IRS.